Metalic and horrible sound quality when call are made through 3G network / Replicant 4.2 & 6.0 on I9300

 I had some discussion on IRC and someone advice me to temporarily disable 3G networks and force 2G and the problem gone.

 It confirms that calls passing trough 3G have an issue, is there a way to disable this function somewhere in advanced settings?
 I need to keep 3G as 2G is too slow when I am using the phone for mobile data. (and switching to 2G is not an option when someone is calling me I don't have time to do it)

 #1 Updated by Laura Arjona Reina over 1 year ago

 Hi, I'm experiencing the same issue in my Replicant 4.2.2 (same phone model, GT-i9300).
 I was going to try to update to 6.0 to see if the issue was gone, but now I'll stay in 4.2.2 since, if I did understand well, the issue is present in 6.0 too.

 For me, switching to 2G is ok for now, because it happens only with one number and I usually call that number, not receive from it.

 So, if you want me to do some test or attach a catlog just tell.

-#2 Updated by Wolfgang Wiedmeyer 12 months ago
+#2 Updated by Wolfgang Wiedmeyer over 1 year ago

 Flash CyanogenMod and call a number where the sound issues happened.
 If the issue is also there with CyanogenMod, then there is maybe not much that can be done.
 But regardless if it works or not you can do the following: